Immanuel-john/chocolate-parachain/README.md

 ```
     cargo build --release
 ```
-> Note, if you build in debug, you may run into an issue with slow block times
+> Note, if you build the debug target using `cargo build`, you may run into an issue with slow block times

 ```bash